Classical unities: France

 One hundred and twenty years after Sofonisba introduced the theory to Italy, it then introduced the concept once again, this time in France with a translation by Jean Mairet.
 Voltaire said that the Sophonisba of Mairet had "a merit which was then entirely new in France, — that of being in accordance with the rules of the theatre.
 The three unities of action, time, and place are there strictly observed, and the author was regarded as the father of the French stage."
 The new rules caught on very quickly in France.
-Corneille became an ardent supporter of them, and in his plays from Le Cid (1636) to Suréna (1674) he attempted to keep within the limits of time and place.
+Dramatist Pierre Corneille became an ardent supporter of them, and in his plays from Le Cid (1636) to Suréna (1674) he attempted to keep within the limits of time and place.
 In 1655 he published his Trois Discours, which includes his arguments for the unities.
 Corneille's principles drew the support of Racine and Voltaire, and for French playwrights they became hard rules, and a heresy to disobey them.
 Voltaire said: